WyekS/arma3-server-wt-py/README.md

   - The script will generate a file `update.log` with a log of the application
   - Care, `execute.sh` does not run the script on background, if you use CTRL+C, you will broke the process

+## TODO

+  - Some logs does not print by screen (for example when the mod needs an update)